bhalodiyakrrish/bhalodiyakrrish/README.md

 # 👋 Hello, World!

-I'm Krrish Bhalodiya , a developer who writes code like it's going out of style.
-When I'm not busy debugging, you can find me contemplating the meaning of life... or just binge-watching Netflix.
+I'm Krrish Bhalodiya , an engineer who writes code like it's going out of style.
+When I'm not busy debugging, you can find me contemplating the meaning of life... or meet me at Movies.

 ## About Me
 - 💻 **Code Ninja**: I write Python scripts that sometimes work.